-If you are bored, set the first four sliders to 100 and play with Local contrast to transform your favorite raw processor into a cheap effect machine!
+If you are bored, set the first four sliders to 100 and play with Local contrast to

 Tone Mapping

 The tone mapping option is used to adjust the global contrast of an image differently from the local contrast.
 Specifically, it's very useful for decreasing large scale contrasts while preserving (or boosting) small scale contrasts.
 The method used is taken from Edge-Preserving Decompositions for Tone and Detail Manipulation with some modifications.
 Note: tone mapping takes a lot of memory.